IEvangelist/azure-cosmos-dotnet-repository/docs/unique-key-policy.md

 repository.CreateAsync(bobInYorkshire);

 // This is bob with a different age in Yorkshire so this does not violate the policy.
-Person bobInMerseyside = new Person("bob", 20, "Merseyside", "Red");
+Person bobInYorkshireWhoIs22 = new Person("bob", 22, "Yorkshire", "Red");
-repository.CreateAsync(bobInYorkshire);
+repository.CreateAsync(bobInYorkshireWhoIs22);

 try
 {
-    //Fred does have a unique name and age, but he cannot also as Yellow as his favourite color.
+    //Fred does have a unique name and age, but he cannot also as Red as his favourite color.
-    Person bobInYorkshire = new Person("fred", 30, "Yorkshire", "Yellow");
+    Person fredInYorkshireWhoAlsoLikeRed = new Person("fred", 30, "Yorkshire", "Red");
-    repository.CreateAsync(bobInYorkshire);
+    repository.CreateAsync(fredInYorkshireWhoAlsoLikeRed);
 }
 catch (CosmosException e) when (e.StatusCode is HttpStatusCode.Conflict) {